Harrylevesque/Expo2026/README.md

 nov 9
 created timeline. restarted client side code due to a confusing code base

+nov 10
+finished creating users services and serviceusers. attempted to create a passkey manager other than the browser for security reasons
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan